mathspp/mathspp/pages/02.blog/01.pydonts/dunder-methods/item.md

 print(olympic_medals["me"])  # 0
 ```

-So, to reimplement `defaultdict`, we need to accept a factory,
+So, to reimplement `defaultdict`, we need to accept a factory function,
 we need to save that factory,
 and we need to use it inside `__missing__`.